HastilyConceivedCreatures/safecat/README.md

 See [the announcement article](http://neimanslab.org/2024-02-19/safecat.html) for more details.

+**This branch was made especially for the ZK Hack Krakow Hackathon.
+It contains two new commands. "sign-field" is used to sign a field directly. "attest birth-name-pubkey" is used to create a certificate for a combination of name (string) and a public key.**

 **Experimental WIP**: Additionally, Safecat contains a feature, `safecat attest`, for creating signed certificates that can be used in Noir proofs.

 ## compile